Configure the extension

 As with all Tableau extensions, the configuration menu is available in the top right corner of the extension pane.

-The configuration menu is broken down into two sections: the data source and visualization options, and the styling options.
+The configuration menu has two sections: the data source and visualization options, and the styling options.

 The Select Your Data Source menu allows you to specify the source worksheet and the initial data.